 - Afterward, you should powder the tattoo generously

-When taking care of it, it is important not to rub the tattoo.
-When showering you can cover it with some foil.
+When taking care of the tattoo, it is important not to rub it.
+When showering, you can cover it with some foil.
 In any case, it should not come into contact with soap, because this could damage the tattoo.
-When drying you should not rub the tattoo with a towel, but leave out the corresponding area or, if it is not covered with foil, dab it gently dry.
+When drying you should not rub the tattoo with a towel, but leave out the corresponding area or, if it is not covered with foil, gently dab it dry.

 Heavy sweating, for example during sports activities, can also affect the life of the temporary tattoo.
 Body lotion or sun cream should also be avoided in the skin area because greasy or oily substances can also reduce durability.